The 2024 Juneteenth celebration is coming up

 three image collage of black-owned shops and restaurants

-Shop Black-made products, art, and food
+Shop at In the Black for products, art, and food

 Located at 1567 Fillmore Street, In the Black is a shopping experience that features products from 20+ Bay Area, Black-owned businesses.
 Online shopping and shipping available.